The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Current Tasks

+- Can we create traps around camp?
+Survival check?
+  - Using acid/poision glands?

 - What is our current wealth?
 Budget enough for material components.

 - Is it possible to send the Toothsharps to Bruglor Axebiter in the north?